 November 6 | 12:00 p.m.| The PACE Center Event Room

-Speaker: Tanya Doriss GAO, Senior Analysis Government Accountability Office; Jared Mann, Parker Water and Sanitation District
+Speaker: Tanya Doriss GAO, Senior Analyst at the Government Accountability Office; Jared Mann, Director of Technology, Parker Water and Sanitation District

 Per- and Polyfluoroalkyl substances (PFAS), known as “forever chemicals” because they persist in the environment for decades, can cause adverse health effects, including cancer.
 PFAS are heat- and stain-resistant chemicals found in many common products.
 Tanya Doriss, an expert from the Government Accountability Office (GAO), will present information on PFAS, including how they get into the environment, how people are exposed to them, and proposed federal requirements to protect human health.